Introduction to Inbound Marketing

 Successful inbound marketing requires organizations to build and manage content that addresses specific customer needs, is widely distributed, and speaks to multiple audiences.

 Managing the array of activities, processes, and operations needed to generate traffic and convert leads is a complex endeavor, particularly at scale.

-However, with the suitable systems and tools, these efforts become easily managed, well-curated, and effective campaigns for driving your business.
+However, with suitable systems and marketing tools, these efforts become easily managed, well-curated, and effective campaigns for driving your business.

 Lead Generation Website

 Not all websites are created equal.
-A brochure website won’t cut it, inbound marketing requires a websites designed and optimized around an inbound strategy.
+A brochure website won’t cut it; inbound marketing requires a website designed and optimized around an inbound strategy.

 A lead generation website maximizes your content efforts, draws in traffic, and converts visitors into leads.

 A lead generation website and a brochure site have some similarities.

 - Speak to your value proposition on core pages